resbaz/nectar-cloud-lessons/README.md

 1. [ ] Update this document to reflect the two in one
 1. [ ] Move the "Experiences in Delivering" this into a separate document.
 1. [ ] Bring the Kanban stuff into this "todo" list.

+#### Nice to have

+1. [ ] Migrate the slides to html, and see if they can't automatically be generated from the course documentation.